A Model of Fast Concept Inference with Object-Factorized Cognitive Programs: Results

+As the internal mechanisms of both the VCC architecture and our object factorization search algorithm were inspired by models of human cognition \cite{mandler_defining_2014, ballard_deictic_1997, barsalou_perceptual_1999, ullman_object_1996, roelfsema_early_2016}, we should expect its performance to be more intuitive and explainable for humans than alternative approaches such as neural networks.
+We demonstrate this enhanced explainability by analyzing failure cases and showing how the reasons for failure can be readily determined from the algorithm's output.
+Here, the sub-goaling of object factorization allows us to examine any partial solutions generated by the VCC to diagnose the reason for failure.
+Similarly, the use of instructions based on cognitive primitives in the VCC architecture makes such output readily interpretable.
+We leave to future work the question as to whether the implementation of concept inference as cognitive programs is an accurate model of human cognition.

 The new search algorithm failed to find 12 of the 546 concepts.
-Here, the object factorization approach offers an additional advantage in that we can examine any partial solutions generated by the VCC to diagnose the reason for failure.
 Among the 12 failure cases, there appear to be 4 reasons the VCC fails to find the correct program: solving the objects in the wrong order (2 cases), mistaken object identity (6 cases), faulty argument prediction (2 cases), and lack of sufficient search budget (2 cases).
 We provide an example of each failure mode below (we abbreviate \verb#move_hand_to_attended_object# as \verb#move_hand_to_object# here for space).

 In the example of wrong object order in Table \ref{table:wrong_order}, changing the color of the red object requires a shorter program than moving the green object.
 The algorithm thus does this first, ``solving'' the object and resetting the root node (Fig.\ref{fig:failures}A).
 However, the color of the object was used to identify it as the object to be touched, meaning any argument prediction of the color to attend to will no longer be accurate.
 In this case, argument prediction likely assigned a very low probability to all \verb#set_color_attn()# instructions with arguments other than `green'.
 Failures in this category could likely be solved with a strategy that reserves some of the search budget for attempts at matching the objects in a different order.